ifLink-AntiCluster/AntiClusterSignage/README.md

 It receives the Advertising packets that the smartphone is sending out to connect to the Bluetooth device <br>
 and counts the number of devices in close proximity by judging "within 3 meters", "between 3 to 10 meters" and "over 10 meters" according to the radio wave strength.<br>
 The current value of the count is tallied and cleared every 10 minutes, and the value within 10 meters is drawn on the graph in real time.
+The app can work on its own, but when the ifLink was installed, it will send data at regular intervals as an IMS for IF.

 ## Screenshots
 <img src="screenshot/Screenshot_home.png" width="240" alt="Screenshot"/>